Glucosinolates ISO seeds

 Discover all the field crop training courses offered by Arvalis and Terres Inovia.

-Deepen your understanding of crushing processes and the mechanical extraction of oil-protein seeds.
+Improve your mastery of crushing processes and mechanical extraction of oil-protein seeds.

 This course will enable you to analyze in detail the impact of process parameters on the chemical composition of oils (fatty acids, phospholipids, undesirables) and on the nutritional quality of oilcakes (digestibility, anti-nutritional factors).
 It incorporates the latest advances in mechanical extraction and proposes an applied approach to optimize de-oiling performance and meet the technical requirements of industrial sectors.